 2007 - Khadi and Village Industries Commission | Commemorative Coin

-The final release of commemorative coin for the year 2007 was to celebrate '50 Years of the Khadi and Village Industries Commission'.
+The 3rd commemorative coin of 2007 was released to celebrate 50 Years of the Khadi and Village Industries Commission.

 Release Function: